flyteorg/flytesnacks/cookbook/case_studies/ml_training/nlp_processing/README.rst

 The tutorial is based of the official `gensim` tutorials on [word2vec](https://radimrehurek.com/gensim/auto_examples/tutorials/run_word2vec.html) and [lda](https://radimrehurek.com/gensim/models/ldamodel.html).
-The dataset used for this tutorial is the open source [Lee Background Corpus](https://github.com/RaRe-Technologies/gensim/blob/develop/gensim/test/test_data/lee_background.cor) included with hte `gensim` library.
+The dataset used for this tutorial is the open source [Lee Background Corpus](https://github.com/RaRe-Technologies/gensim/blob/develop/gensim/test/test_data/lee_background.cor) included with the `Gensim` library.

 Steps of the Pipeline